pthethanh/robusta/README.md

 # robusta

 Just a simple website to share technology knowledge.
-Live demo is available at: https://goway.herokuapp.com
+Live demo is available at: https://goway.herokuapp.com [currently shutdown because the old db server is end of life and I could not find a new one for free]

 This project follows [golang-standards/project-layout](https://github.com/golang-standards/project-layout) and hence can be used as a reference for new Go developers.